LiterallyTheOne/Pytorch_Tutorial/docs/8-work-with-image/index.md

 title = 'Work with image'
-description = "Explaining how to work with images in PyTorch" weight = 90 tags = ["PyTorch", "TorchVision", "Deep-Learning", "Python", "matplotlib"] image = "work-with-image.webp"
+description = "Explaining how to work with images in PyTorch" weight = 90 tags = ["PyTorch", "TorchVision", "Deep-Learning", "Python", "matplotlib", "Kaggle"] image = "work-with-image.webp"
 +++